Lesley Arfin

 Lesley Arfin (born 1979) is an American comedy writer and author.

 Life

-Arfin was born to a Jewish family in 1979 in Long Island, New York.
+Arfin was born to a Jewish family in 1979 on Long Island, New York.
 She grew up in the same complex in Woodbury, Nassau County, New York, as writer Gabe Rotter and they both attended Syosset High School.
 She attended Hampshire College.

 Career

 Lesley Arfin was a contributor to Vice from 2001, but left in 2007, after publication of her book Dear Diary, based on a column she wrote for Vice magazine, which was published by Vice Books.
 In 2008, she became the editor-in-chief of Missbehave.

 Arfin went on to become a staff writer for the HBO TV series Girls.
 From there, she worked on the TV series Brooklyn Nine-Nine.
 Arfin received sole writing credit for the Halloween-themed episode in the first season.

 With Paul Rust and Judd Apatow, she created the Netflix series Love.
 Arfin drew on her own past in dealing with alcohol addiction while writing for Love.

 Arfin is currently the host of the Earios podcast Filling the Void, about hobbies that bring people joy.
 She also wrote and executive produced Season 1 of the HBO series Betty, which was released in 2020.